Danny Ledonne: Campaign work

 In 2013, Ledonne helped found the Keep Polston Public group in Alamosa, Colorado.
 The group was formed in opposition to the handover of the derelict site of the former Polston Elementary School to a private enterprise, which planned to transform the area into an RV resort and demolish the community garden that had occupied the site during the school's operational years in the late 1990s and after its closure.
 As the only Alamosa native in the KPP and a former pupil of the school, Ledonne played a crucial role in the organization.
 He helped the group work with legal consultants to challenge the school's decision, citing that it may have been illegal on several counts.
 After the challenge failed, the group filed a lawsuit alleging that the school board had violated Colorado Open Meeting Law, the state's constitution and the Colorado Public Schools Act procedure for sale of real estate.
 In 2014, the group agreed to drop the lawsuit in exchange for the chance to buy the property for $900,000.
 The full sum was successfully raised and the property was purchased by the Trust for Public Land.
 It is now owned outright by the San Luis Valley Local Foods Coalition.

+Writing

+Ledonne published his debut novel, End of the Tracks: Homecoming, in 2025.
+The book is a work of literary fiction set in 2045 in a post-collapse society.
+The plot follows four college friends who reunite two decades after a wildfire destroyed their university.

 Awards

 Personal life

-Ledonne holds a Master of Fine Arts in Film & Electronic Media from American University in Washington, D.C.

 He has a black belt in Taekwondo.